Pig Island Thailand (Koh Madsum) With Kids – Family Guide 2025

-Pink Piglet walking on the beach
+Pink piglet walking on the beach.

 Table of Contents

 We’re a family of four living in Thailand since 2019, and we’ve visited Pig Island twice already, loving it both times.
-In this blog post, I’ll walk you through what it’s like visiting Pig Island with kids, including how to get there, safety tips, activities, and what costs to expect.
+In this blog post, I’ll walk you through what it’s like visiting Pig Island Thailand with kids, including how to get there, safety tips, activities, and what costs to expect.

 dark grey pig on the beach